ValentinoUberti/openshift-ovirt-auto-install/README.md

 file: groups_vars/all/ovirt.yaml

-Put there all the ovirt configuration
+Put there all the ovirt's configuration

 # Required python packages and version